ehzShelter/rushShell/Readme.md

     // execvp("foo", m_args);
 ```

-11. significance is describled earlier
+11. Significance is describled earlier

 12. Run Sample5 while changing its command-line arguments in order to identify the bugs.
 The following assumes that the name of the executable is sample5.